Cthulhu Classics: Contents

-There are also several removable player handouts.
+There are also several player handouts that can be removed from the book.

 Reception

 Stephan Wieck reviewed Cthulhu Classics for White Wolf #20, rating it 5 out of 5 overall, and stated that " If you have yet to play Shadows of Yog-Sothoth, then Cthulhu Classics is for you.
 The book will provide most gaming groups with at least six months worth of terror and SANity loss."

 In the June 1990 edition of Dragon (Issue 158), Jim Bambra evaluated each of the included adventures.
 He called Shadows of Yog-Sothoth "good, but it is not as slickly written or plotted as [another Chaosium publication] Masks of Nyarlathotep; but he admitted that it contains "excellent scenes" where "horror elements are well presented."
 Looking at the five shorter adventures, Bambra thought Secret of Castronegro was the best of the five.
 He called Dark Carnival and The Warren "serviceable".
 The remaining two, set in the jungle, were "too short on library research and investigation, and too high on unavoidable sanity-blasting horrors for my taste."
 He concluded, "While I have reservations about some of the adventures, the inclusion of Shadows of Yog-Sothoth makes it worth buying.
 For those groups that don’t have time to undertake larger campaigns, the five short adventures will come in very handy."